vuittont60/shardeum-docs/docs/smartContracts/deploy/foundry.md

 for the ```--fork-url``` flag:

 :::tip
-Do local unit testing first before forking a network to speed up testing time
+Do local unit testing first before forking a network to speed up testing time.
 :::

 <Tabs>